ericsonga/APCSAReview/_sources/LoopBasics/lWhile.rst

 .. note::

-   If the condition is false the first time you check it the body of the loop will not execute.
+   If the condition is false the first time you check it, the body of the loop will not execute.

 .. figure:: Figures/WhileLoopFlow.png
     :width: 300px